 No matter the steps you take, approach your next knowledge management assessment with a plan.
 Speak with operations, customer support agents, and executives to identify gaps you need to address.

-Before you begin, get your copy of Knowledge Management for the Enterprise, an annual report by DMG Consulting for ideas about what include in your next KM system revamp.
+Before you begin, get your copy of Knowledge Management for the Enterprise, an annual report by DMG Consulting for ideas about what to include in your next KM system revamp.
 Good luck!